ZijieJin/scFusion/Testdata/README.txt

-This is the toy data.
+This is the test data.